by on February 22, 2015 in Admission practices, Admissions, Applying,Colleges, Ivy League, Parents

 You don’t have to go to an elite school to succeed!

-This seems incredibly obvious to me, but it isn’t to many parents in wealthy communities that seem to view 13527586992j82fgetting into prestigious colleges as some kind of trophy sport.
+This seems incredibly obvious to me, but it isn’t to many parents in wealthy communities that seem to view getting into prestigious colleges as some kind of trophy sport.
 For some parents, it becomes an obsession while their kids are still in diapers.

 A Princeton admission rep once told someone I know that parents with preschoolers ask her what private schools their children should attend to boost their ultimate chances of a Princeton admission.
 Wow!